maxozo/PLF/README.md

          conda create -n py39env python=3.9
          conda activate py39env
-Create a new virtual python enviroment
+Then when you have checked that your python is 3.9 you can create a new virtual python enviroment

          python -m venv mplf_venv
 Activate the enviroment (Linux and Mac):